How to Track Affiliate Links in WordPress (the Easy Way)

 Why Should You Track Affiliate Links?

-- Measure Effectiveness of Marketing Campaigns – If you run different affiliate marketing campaigns on your website, then affiliate link tracking can help you measure the ROI of each campaign and highlight top traffic sources.
+If you run multiple affiliate marketing campaigns across different channels, tracking helps you measure the ROI of each campaign and identify your most valuable traffic sources.

 How to Manage Affiliate Links in WordPress?